hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 ## Body

-The body consists of a group of sections with vertical lists of links or buttons.
+The body consists of a group of sections with vertical lists of links to the most important parts of the application.

 ### Section